An Analytic Formula for the Supercluster Mass Function: NUMERICAL TESTS

-Figure \ref{fig:mill} plots the numerical result of the supercluster mass function from the Millennium simulations (solid dots) and compare them with the analytic models (solid line) presented in \S \ref{sec:analytic} at $z=0,\ 0.5$ and $1$ in the left, middle and right panel, respectively.
-The barrier heights in Equations (\ref{eqn:pmm1})-(\ref{eqn:pmm3}) are set at $\lambda_{1c}=1,\ \lambda_{2c}=0.5$ and $\lambda_{3c}=0$ at all three redshifts.
-Although the previous section (\S \ref{sec:analytic}) focuses on the analytic model at $z=0$, the supercluster mass function at higher redshifts can be readily evaluated just by replacing $\sigma(M)$ by $\sigma(M,z)\equiv D(z)\sigma(M)$ where $D(z)$ is the linear growth factor normalized to be unity at $z=0$.
-The functional form of $D(z)$ for the $\Lambda$CDM cosmology is given in \citet{lahav-etal91}.
-As can be seen in Figure \ref{fig:mill}, the analytic mass functions of the superclusters agree excellently with the numerical results at all of the three redshifts.
-Due to the relatively small box size of the Millennium simulations (Table \ref{tab:simulation}), however, the numerical results in the high-mass section ($M\ge 10^{15}\,h^{-1}M_{\odot}$) suffer from large uncertainties, and thus it is hard to judge whether or not the analytic model matches the numerical results in the high-mass section for the Millennium case.
+Figure \ref{fig:mill} plots the numerical results of the supercluster mass function from the Millennium simulations (solid dots) and compares them with the analytic models (solid line) with the best-fit parameters at $z=0,\ 0.5$ and $1$ in the left, middle and right panel, respectively.
+The supercluster mass function at higher redshifts can be readily evaluated just by substituting $\sigma(M,z)\equiv D(z)\sigma(M)$ for $\sigma(M)$ where $D(z)$ is the linear growth factor normalized to be unity at $z=0$.
+The functional form of $D(z)$ for a flat $\Lambda$CDM cosmology is given in \citet{lahav-etal91}.
+As can be seen in Figure \ref{fig:mill}, the analytic supercluster mass function with the same best-fit parameters agree excellently with the numerical results at all three redshifts.

+Due to the relatively small box size of the Millennium simulations (see Table \ref{tab:simulation}), however, the numerical results in the high-mass section ($M\ge 10^{15}\,h^{-1}M_{\odot}$) suffer from large uncertainties.
 Figure \ref{fig:codecs} plots the same as Figure \ref{fig:mill} but for the numerical results from the larger CoDECS simulations.
-The same barrier heights, $\lambda_{1c}=1,\ \lambda_{2c}=0.5$ and $\lambda_{3c}=0$, are consistently implemented into the analytic model, while the key cosmological parameters are set at the values used for the CoDECS simulations (see Table \ref{tab:simulation}).
-The analytic models at three redshifts show excellent agreements with the numerical results from the CoDECS simulations, too.
-It is worth mentioning here that the value of the power spectrum amplitude is different between the two simulations as shown in Table \ref{tab:simulation}: $\sigma_{8}=0.9$ for the Millennium while $\sigma_{8}=0.809$ for the CoDECS simulations.
-The fact that the analytic models with the identical thresholds, $\lambda_{1c}=1,\ \lambda_{2c}=0.5$ and $\lambda_{3c}=0$ agree very well with the numerical results from both of the simulations at three different redshifts indicates that the multi-dimensional barrier heights determined from the Zel'dovich model is indeed independent of background cosmology and redshift.
+The same values of the two parameters, $\lambda_{1c}=1$ and $\lambda_{2c}=0.5$, are consistently implemented into our formula while the key cosmological parameters are set at the values used for the CoDECS simulations.
+The analytic supercluster mass functions at three redshifts show excellent agreements with the numerical results from the CoDECS simulations, too.

+Note that the value of the power spectrum amplitude is different between the two simulations as shown in Table \ref{tab:simulation}: $\sigma_{8}=0.9$ for the Millennium while $\sigma_{8}=0.809$ for the CoDECS simulations.
+The excellent agreements between our formula and the numerical results from both of the simulations at three different redshifts indicate that the values of the two characteristic parameters should be independent of the background cosmology.